-1. Salty taste (and 1.1g of salt per serving).
+1. There’s something off with the chocolate.
 I love to try the different chocolate RTDs, in the task of finding the holy grail.
-I thought Liquid Meal could be it, but unfortunately it has a salty flavour that threw me off.
+I thought Liquid Meal could be it, but unfortunately it has an undefined flavour that threw me off.

-2. 26.5g of sugar per serving.
+2. 21g of sugar per serving.
 I know that the biggest part is isomaltulose and lactose; but that is a significant amount of sugar.
 I wouldn’t drink more than one a day.

 1. More flavours.
 Next Level Meal (the powder) Coconut is one of my favourite, together with Original.
 Thus, I am excited to see more flavours!

 2. More affordable pricing and bring back the 500ml bottles.

 As previously mentioned, my main issue with the product is the taste.
 Not that it is awful; quite the opposite, it is pretty good.
 But that it has a taste to it that confuses me.

 Liquid Meal Chocolate Review